- How to answer professionally

 Interviewers are looking for people with well-developed soft skills who can listen to others, work on a team, and remain willing to face challenging situations.

-Using an example of an unresolved conflict
+Talk about an unresolved conflict

 Telling employers about a conflict that you had that was left unresolved will send the message that you don’t follow through to improve things when needed, and leave them with a bad impression of your conflict management abilities.